cobyism/dciy/README.md

 Keeping an eye on [`/builds`](http://localhost:6161/builds) will show you the status of the build as it runs in the background, and you can click on the build to view the output once it’s finished.

+## Contributing to DCIY

+I’d :heart: to receive contributions and feedback from anyone, and there’s more ways to do that than writing code.

+### Contributing code

+1. Fork the repository.
+2. Create a branch (e.g. `my-awesome-feature`) for the work you’re going to do.
+3. Make your awesome changes in your topic branch.
+4. Send a pull request from your branch to this repository.

+### Other ways to contribute

+- Try the project out yourself.
+- [File issues](https://github.com/cobyism/dciy/issues/new) about bugs, problems, or inconsistencies you run into.
+- [File issues](https://github.com/cobyism/dciy/issues/new) with suggestions, feature ideas, or UI mockups for improvements.
+- Read through the documentation (just this `README` for now), and look for ways it could be improved.
+Click "Edit" on the file and make the changes yourself if you can!

 ## License